 Note: In this table we investigate heterogeneous treatment effects using local average treatment effect estimates, where we instrument take-up with assignment to either of the two treatment contracts (fixed- or flexible-repayment), and interact with dummies for each of the three baseline heterogeneity terciles (where 'Low', 'Medium' and 'High' refers to individuals who were in the bottom, middle and highest terciles of the particular heterogeneity variable, as done in the equivalent table for the ITT results).
 The omitted category represents individuals in the control group from the lowest tercile.
 Standard errors, reported below each coefficient in parenthesis, allow for clustering at the level of the individual.
 We denote significance using for 10%, for 5% and for 1%.
-In the bottom three rows of the table, we report p-values for three null hypotheses: (i) the null hypothesis that the effect of take-up of the fixed contract is equal across terciles; (ii) the null hypothesis that the effect of take-up of the flexible contract is equal across terciles; and (iii) a difference-in-difference test: testing the null that the difference in outcomes between the lowest and highest tercile was the same across the two assignment groups.
+In the bottom three rows of the table, we report p-values for three null hypotheses: (i) the null hypothesis that the effect of take-up of the fixed contract is equal across three terciles; (ii) the null hypothesis that the effect of take-up of the flexible contract is equal across three two assignment groups.